Fermionization and boundary states in 1+1 dimensions: Mapping of the boundary states

+which yield minimal integer coefficients on the right hand sides of \eqref{1}-\eqref{5}, hence satisfy the spin Cardy conditions.
+The correct choice for the theory $\sF$ is \eqref{P1to4}.
+To see this, it suffices to consider the case when $\sA$ is the completely trivial theory.
+There is a single $\bZ_2$-symmetric boundary condition $i$, for which $\cH_{i|i}=1$ is one dimensional and $\bZ_2$-even.
+In this theory $\sF= ({\sA\times {\Kitaev}})/{\Z_2}$ is also a trivial theory, which has a trivial boundary, for which $_\text{NS}^{\sF}\braket{i|i}_\text{NS}^\sF=1$.
+This fixes $P_1=1$.

-The equations \eqref{1} and \eqref{3} then reiterate the fact that for $\bZ_2$-invariant boundary condition $i$, $j$ of theory $\sA$, the corresponding boundary conditions of the theory $\sF$ is obtained by attaching a Majorana fermion $\psi$ and simply removing it by the $\bZ_2$ projection.
+For more general theories, the equations \eqref{1} and \eqref{3} simply state the fact that for $\bZ_2$-invariant boundary condition $i$, $j$ of theory $\sA$, the corresponding boundary conditions of the theory $\sF$ is obtained by attaching a Majorana fermion $\psi$ and simply removing it by the $\bZ_2$ projection.
 Therefore the open Hilbert space in the fermionic theory with boundary conditions $i$ and $j$ is simply equal to the Hilbert space of the original theory $\cH_{i|j}$, and the fermion parity $(-1)^F$ equals the original $\bZ_2$-charge $U$.

 To interpret \eqref{2} and \eqref{4}, we note that each of these boundary conditions hosts a single Majorana zero mode.
 Therefore, with two boundaries, we need to quantize a pair of such modes, providing a factor of $2$.
 We note that the relative sign in \eqref{4} does not correspond to $(-1)^F$, since in our definition we inserted a Majorana fermion operator on the boundaries $\ket{a\psi}^\sF$ and $\ket{b\psi}^\sF$.